arnodb/arnodb.github.io/_posts/2015-09-13-arnaud-learns-scala-part-1.markdown

 Entering the Scala world
 ------------------------

-Well, this is the simplest thing to so, scala has a website dedicated to itself:
+Well, this is the simplest thing to do, scala has a website dedicated to itself:
 [The Scala Programming Language](http://www.scala-lang.org/) (http://www.scala-lang.org/).
 It
 provides a huge amount of links to various documentation.